Broad Run Reservoir

 Broad Run Reservoir, or Fourth Hollow Reservoir, is a reservoir located in the Broad Mountain within the Borough of Nesquehoning, Pennsylvania.
-It was built between 1970-1971.
+It was built between 1970 and 1971.

 The reservoir can hold approximately 127 e6USgal of water and is approximately 35 feet deep at its deepest point. it covers 5 acre at an elevation of 371 m.
 It provides drinking water for the Borough of Nesquehoning.

 Water released from the reservoir flows into the Nesquehoning Creek.